 Mufarrige’s Workshop Comments

 At the Workshop, Director Mufarrige offered a spirited defense of the FTC’s use of GLBA and ROSCA as penalty‑bearing enforcement tools.
 The plain‑text argument is direct, he said.
-Section 521’s prohibition on obtaining financial information through “false, fictitious, or fraudulent” statements is not limited to obtaining customer data under false pretenses; rather, FTC believes, any misrepresentation combined with the collection of customer financial data is actionable under the statue.
+Section 521’s prohibition on obtaining financial information through “false, fictitious, or fraudulent” statements is not limited to obtaining customer data under false pretenses; rather, FTC believes, any misrepresentation combined with the collection of customer financial data is actionable under the statute.
 According to Mufarrige, the same reasoning applies to ROSCA’s requirements for express informed consent and clear disclosures in negative‑option transactions.
 Mufarrige framed this enforcement posture as a natural fit for an agency that sees itself as a law enforcer focused on “reinforcing markets, not replacing them”—a theme he returned to repeatedly.

 Mufarrige’s broader remarks emphasized these themes.
 He stressed that competition remains the “first line of defense” for consumer protection—a framing aligned with Chairman Ferguson’s stated priorities and recent public remarks.
 On emerging issues, he identified impersonation cases as the agency’s most pressing concern, referencing the Impersonation Rule and the Take It Down Act as key tools.
 He also noted the agency’s continued focus on junk fees and price transparency.
 His comments largely echoed statements we’ve heard in recent months from the Commission, although Mufarrige’s defense of GLBA pretexting and ROSCA as redress tools was notably direct.